wso2-attic/ballerina-integrator/README.md

 ### Invoking the service

-- Navigate to `pass-through` and run the following command in terminal to start  `passthrough.bal .
+Navigate to `pass-through` and run the following command in the command line to start `passthrough.bal`.

 ```bash
    $ ballerina run passthrough.bal
 ```

-- Then you can send a request to online shopping service.
+Send a request to the online shopping service.

 ```bash